Matthewalvarado25/post-install-config/README.md

 - Go back to the, "Admin Panel" -> Agents -> Add New Agent
 - For this assignment you will creating two agents
+- Fill out the empty fields for each agent

   - Agent 1
     - Name: Jane Doe
     - Email Address: Jane@lognpacific.com